The Welsh Community Assets Index and the Welsh Community Resilience Index – Measures of Community Need in Wales

 Wales Case Study Header Image

-In Wales many areas face dual challenges, lacking accessible local assets like community centres and civic spaces, and high levels of deprivation.
+In Wales many areas face dual challenges, lacking accessible local assets like community centres and civic spaces, and facing high levels of deprivation.

 In response to these challenges, Building Communities Trust (BCT) set out to explore place-based inequalities and map the areas facing the highest need.
 To do this, they commissioned OCSI to research, map and rank the strength of community infrastructure across Wales.

-The Wales Community Assets Index (WCAI) builds on our earlier research in England to map social infrastructure – the Community Needs Index (CNI).
+The WCAI builds on our earlier research in England to map social infrastructure – the Community Needs Index (CNI).
 Using a similar methodological approach, the WCAI identifies areas in Wales with a low number of civic and social assets – including community centres, charities, public spaces and local services.
 This helps to highlight where communities face challenges in engagement, connectivity and economic opportunity.

 The WCAI assesses communities across three key domains: